khairulomar/Covid-19/malaysia/Malaysia_gov_benchmark.md

-# Covid19 Governmental Response Tracker: A Dynamic Comparative Reflection of Global Performance
+# Covid-19 Government Response Tracker: A Dynamic Comparative Reflection of Global Performance
 ### by Khairul Omar for Young Digital Leaders

 ## OxCGRT Stringency Index as a benchmarking tool